rubisco-sfa/ILAMB/doc/first_steps.rst

 Next we ran all model-confrontation pairs.
-In our parlance, a *confrontation* is a benchmark observational dataset and its accompanying analsys.
+In our parlance, a *confrontation* is a benchmark observational dataset and its accompanying analysis.
 We have two confrontations specified in our configure file and one model, so we have two entries here.
 If the analysis completed without error, you will see a green ``Completed`` text appear along with the runtime.
 Here we see that ``albedo`` took a